-Some LSP’s choose to take an extreme customer-service approach, prioritizing flexibility over efficiency.
-This will mean very little standardization, because rolling out any standardization will lead to decreased flexibility.
-However, there are some great benefits to be had, as well.
-While they won’t be as responsive to new challenges, they will be able to build out a well oiled (and profitable) machine to provide a consistent service at a lower cost to their customers.
+Some LSPs choose to take an extreme customer-service approach, prioritizing flexibility over efficiency.
+This will mean very little standardization because rolling out any standardization will lead to decreased flexibility.
+However, there are some great benefits to be had as well.
+While they won’t be as responsive to new challenges, they will be able to build out a well-oiled (and profitable) machine to provide a consistent service at a lower cost to their customers.

 Can’t we do both?

 At the end of the day, each LSP (or maybe even each project manager) needs to define what is right for their business.
 There are so many different niches in which to compete that there is a time and place for every approach.

-- Define core activities that should not change and roll out standard processes for accomplishing these.
+- Define core activities that should not change and roll out standard processes for accomplishing these

-- Build in flexibility at the program or project level to be able to customize each process without straying too far from the core process.
+- Build in flexibility at the program or project level to be able to customize each process without straying too far from the core process

-- Design modular workflows that can be plugged together, rather than one overwhelming workflow that cannot be broken into smaller steps.
-This means that if one component needs to be changed, the whole process does not need to be thrown out.
+- Design modular workflows that can be plugged together rather than one overwhelming workflow that cannot be broken into smaller steps.
+This means that if one component needs to be changed, the whole process does not need to be thrown out

 - This is an organizational decision.
 Make sure that your customers and everyone inside your organization knows where your company’s culture fits on the spectrum of standardization to customization.
-More importantly, make sur they know why.
+More importantly, make sure they know why.